 Xanthomonas vasicola pv. vasculorum (Xvv) is a bacterial pathogen that causes both bacterial leaf streak of maize and sugarcane gumming disease.
-After decades limited to South Africa, bacterial leaf streak of corn spread rapidly through maize-growing areas of Argentina, Brazil and the USA since 2014.
+After decades limited to South Africa, bacterial leaf streak of maize spread rapidly through maize-growing areas of Argentina, Brazil and the USA since 2014.
 The origin, method and biological underpinnings of this sudden spread are not well understood but are the subject of active research.
-Effective control methods remain elusive, but sanitation and control of crop debris may limit the disease.
+Effective control methods remain elusive, but sanitation and crop debris management may limit the disease.
 Yield impact data are not yet available, but lesions may become severe enough to limit plant productivity in some varieties.
 The pathogen is not currently considered a quarantine threat by the USDA, EPPO or IPPC.

 Taxonomic TreeTop of page